 THF/LOTI also organized public meetings, symposia and discussions to promote conservation and to raise awareness of the value and importance of Leh's architecture and heritage.
 As a result of these efforts, the slum development project was halted.
+However, with the poor state of the houses and the lack of basic infrastructure, the Old Town deteriorated even further.

-One of the preservation strategies of THF has been to target the most damaged historic buildings for rehabilitation and to improve the living conditions and infrastructure to attract people back to the Old Town.
+One of the preservation strategies has been to target the most damaged historic buildings for rehabilitation and to improve the living conditions and infrastructure to attract people back to the Old Town.
 This approach aligns with the 'Three Principles for the Preservation of Historical Buildings'- liveability, environment-cleanliness and visible value-set forth by Masaru Maeno, an early advocate for conservation and the head of the Japanese chapter of UNESCO's advisory body, ICOMOS (Alexander, 2007, p.
 23).